Dacasil/GeoValuator/README.md

 │   ├── processed      <- The final, canonical data sets for modeling │   └── raw            <- The original, immutable data dump │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models │
-├── notebooks          <- Jupyter notebooks for development │
+├── notebooks          <- Kaggle Notebooks which were used to train and evaluate all models │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         GeoValuator and configuration for tools like flake │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials │
+├── references         <- Sources
+│
 ├── reports            <- Generated analysis
 │   └── figures        <- Generated graphics and figures